UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_15.md

 ---

-Then we had to repeat the same conditional statements code to test an item = 13 (violating the DRY principle).
+Then we had to repeat and rewrite the same conditional statements code to test an item = 13 (violating the DRY principle).

 ``` python
 item = 13